-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps ECL has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps ECL has taken.

 ECL is committed to ensuring that there is no modern slavery or human trafficking within our supply chains or in any part of our business.
 We have a zero tolerance for modern slavery and human trafficking.
 Any identified concern regarding to modern slavery and human tracking would be escalated as part of our company’s safeguarding process working in conjunction with other local authority agencies.

 Essex Cares Ltd (ECL) was established in 2009 as a Local Authority Trading Company (LATC) wholly owned by Essex County Council (ECC).
-ECL is a trusted provider working with Local Authorities and Health Partners to deliver services aimed at person-centred care and maximising independence.
+ECL is a trusted provider working with Local Authorities and Health Partners to deliver services aimed at wellbeing and maximising independence.

 Policies, training and Systems

-As a provider of social care services we recognise our responsible to identify any customers who may be a victim of modern slavery or human tracking.
-To support this ECL has a series of policies and processes to prevent modern slavery and human trafficking, which include:
+As a provider of social care services, we recognise our responsibility to identify any customers who may be a victim of modern slavery or human tracking.
+To support this, ECL has a series of policies and processes to prevent modern slavery and human trafficking, which include:

 All new employees are subject to pre-employment checks as defined within both regulated services such as Care Quality Commission and best practice.
 This includes checking employees UK address, right to work in the UK and suitable references and any gaps in employment.